Sports in the San Francisco Bay Area: Basketball

 The Golden State Warriors returned to San Francisco beginning with the 2019–20 NBA season when the new Chase Center opened in the Mission Bay district.
 Originally, the Warriors played in Philadelphia, but relocated to San Francisco in 1962 and then to Oakland in 1971.
 During their days in Oakland, the Warriors won four NBA Finals (1975, 2015, 2017, 2018).
 Their first ever championship while based in the San Francisco limits came in 2022.

-The expansion Golden State Valkyries of the WNBA will begin play at Chase Center in 2025.
+The expansion Golden State Valkyries of the WNBA started play at Chase Center in 2025.

 The Bay Area has hosted the 1967, 2000, and 2025 NBA All-Star Games.

 Ice hockey

-San Jose hosts the San Jose Sharks of the National Hockey League and play at the SAP Center at San Jose.
+San Jose hosts the San Jose Sharks of the National Hockey League and PWHL San Jose of the Professional Women's Hockey League with both playing at the SAP Center at San Jose.
 The Sharks began play in 1991, playing their first two seasons at the Cow Palace before moving to their current home in 1993.
 They have been Pacific Division champions six times, as well as having won the Presidents' Trophy for the best regular season record in the league in 2009, and the Clarence S. Campbell Bowl as the Western Conference champions in 2016.
-Though the Sharks have yet to win a Stanley Cup, they made their first Stanley Cup Finals appearance in 2016.
+Though the Sharks have yet to win a Stanley Cup, they made their first Stanley Cup Final appearance in 2016.
 The Bay Area hosted the 1997 and 2019 All Star Games.
+PWHL San Jose began play in 2026.

 Before the Sharks, the Bay Area had the California Golden Seals, who had been previously named the California Seals and the Oakland Seals.
 The Seals came into existence in the 1967 NHL expansion.
 The Seals played at the Oakland–Alameda County Coliseum Arena (now Oracle Arena).
 The Seals later became the Cleveland Barons in 1976 and then merged with the Minnesota North Stars in 1978 (who in turn later became the Dallas Stars).
 The Golden Seals/Barons franchise is notable as the last franchise in North America's four major leagues to permanently cease operations.